Watch and learn the full history!

-Bonnie Parker and Clyde Barrow high-profile crime spree captured the attention of the American public during the Great Depression.
-Some viewed viewing the couple as the outlaw version of Romeo and Juliet up to their grisly death on the rural backroad in Louisiana.
+Bonnie Parker and Clyde Barrow captured the attention of the American public during the Great Depression with their high-profile crime spree.
+Some viewed the couple, notoriously known as Bonnie & Clyde, as the outlaw version of Romeo and Juliet up to their grisly death on a rural backroad in Louisiana.

 When Bonnie Parker and Clyde Barrow met in Texas, she was already married to someone in jail for murder, but the two were soon smitten.
 Bonnie snuck a gun into the jail where Clyde was serving time for burglary.
 He escaped, and the two began a six-state crime spree that killed at least a dozen people, nine of which were law officers.

 Believing that the two were headed to the home of the father of one of their gang, a posse made up of four Texas officers and two from Louisiana hid in the woods for two days and two nights waiting for Bonnie and Clyde.